samwich/100DaysOfSwiftUI/notes.md

     - Wrap views that are `Group`s to override their layout: `VStack(spacing: 10) { ResortDetailsView(resort: resort) }`
     - Limit dynamic type size with modifier `.dynamicTypeSize(...DynamicTypeSize.xxxlarge)`
 - Binding an alert to an optional string
+    - I see, on day 96, that I found that it wasn't possible to control an alert with the presence of an optional.
+So we have to use nil coalescing for the `title`.
+    - `.alert(title, isPresented: Bool, presenting: selectedFacility?`
+    - leave the `actions` closure empty so that SwiftUI provides the default buttons.
+    - I'm not sure why we used a `fatalError` if we got the icon name wrong.
+It automatically sent a couple of crash reports to apple before I found my typo.
+    - I'm still having trouble with the portrait list becoming unresponsive after switching to landscape and back.
+I see the same problem on my real iPhone max.
+I suspect I missed something when building the original NavigationView.
 - Letting the user mark favorites